KeTchUP42/flash/docs/manual/components/triggers/DeathTrigger.md

- ## MobsDeathTrigger
+ ## DeathTrigger

- This trigger sets health points to zero for all mobs who enters the trigger area.
+ This trigger sets health points to zero for all mobs or players who enters the trigger area.
+ It generates atomic triggers, each of which is responsible for processing its own objects.

  **Configuration block example:**

-    [MobsDeathTrigger]
+    [DeathTrigger]
     POSITION = 475:500
     SIZE = 100:100
     ANGLE = 0